-y, under which virtually all secondary school graduates or students with GED thout regard to academic record, test scores, or other qualifications?
-If so, check Open admission policy as described al bove for all students Open admission policy as described al selective admission for out-of-s selective admission to some pro other (explain) tate students
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: No

+Open admission policy as described above for all students